 It is recommended that a variety of CPD activities are attempted and that records of study are kept as proof of completion.
 Activities should be attempted in each of the following categories:

 Failure to undertake any CPD may count against a farrier whose competence is being considered by the Disciplinary Committee.

-Since 2014, it has been mandatory for ATFs to complete a minimum of 10 CPD points each year; from January 2016, all newly Registered Farriers will also be required to undertake CPD.
+Since 2014, it has been mandatory for ATFs to complete a minimum of 10 CPD points each year; from January 2016, all newly Registered Farriers are also required to undertake CPD.